GOP governor appoints failed candidate to Senate after voters rejected her

 Arizona’s Republican Gov. Doug Ducey will appoint failed Senate nominee Rep. Martha McSally to the Senate.

-In a blatant snub to the will of Arizona voters, Republican Gov. Doug Ducey will appoint the loser of last month's Senate race, Rep. Martha McSally, to the Senate.
-The appointment comes a few days after Sen. Jon Kyle (R-AZ) announced he would step down on Dec.
-31. Kyle, and now McSally, will finish out the late Sen. John McCain's term.
+In a blatant snub to the will of Arizona voters, Republican Gov. Doug Ducey will appoint the loser of last month’s Senate race, Rep. Martha McSally, to the Senate.
+The appointment comes a few days after Republican Sen. Jon Kyl, previously appointed to finish out the late Sen. John McCain’s term, announced he would step down on Dec.
+31.

 McSally is a radical, far-right fringe candidate who voters rejected at the ballot box on Nov.
 6, opting instead for Democrat Krysten Sinema.